erawls-neuro/NeuroFreq_public/docs/index.rst

 Time-frequency (TF) analysis of M/EEG data enables rich understanding of cortical dynamics underlying cognition, health, and disease.

 This documentation describes the NeuroFreq toolbox for MATLAB, which includes multiple TF transformation algorithms that are implemented in a consistent fashion and produce consistent output.
+NeuroFreq is developed by Eric Rawls, Ph.D.

 .. image:: nf_logo.png
   :width: 250